nguyenchinhhiep/vietspeak-backend/README.md

 # Vietspeak Backend

-Backend for Vietspeak project using Javascript, NodeJS (Express) and MongoDB to build APIs
+Backend for Vietspeak project using Javascript, NodeJS (Express), MongoDB, Nodemailer and Cloudinary to build APIs